Feminist literature: History

 Particular works of literature have come to be known as key feminist texts.
+In the 17th century, Aphra Behn, the first woman in England to make her living as a writer, integrated sharp critiques of women's lack of marital and property in her plays and poems.
 A Vindication of the Rights of Woman (1792) by Mary Wollstonecraft, is one of the earliest works of feminist philosophy.
+Pandita Ramabai Sarasvati took on patriarchy and the caste system in The High Caste Hindu Women (1887) — what has been called India's "feminist manifesto".
 A Room of One's Own (1929) by Virginia Woolf, is noted in its argument for both a literal and figural space for women writers within a literary tradition dominated by patriarchy.
 Germaine Greer's The Female Eunuch (1970) questions the self-limiting role of the woman homemaker.

 The widespread interest in women's writing is related to a general reassessment and expansion of the literary canon.
 Interest in post-colonial literature, gay and lesbian literature, writing by people of color, working people's writing, and the cultural productions of other historically marginalized groups have resulted in a whole scale expansion of what is considered "literature" and genres hitherto not regarded as "literary" such as children's writing, journals, letters, travel writing, and many others are now the subjects of scholarly interest.
 Most genres and subgenres have undergone a similar analysis, so literary studies have entered new territories such as the "female gothic" or women's science fiction.

 According to Elyce Rae Helford, "Science fiction and fantasy serve as important vehicles for feminist thought, particularly as bridges between theory and practice."
 Feminist science fiction is sometimes taught at the university level to explore the role of social constructs in understanding gender.
 Notable texts of this kind are Ursula K. Le Guin's The Left Hand of Darkness (1969), Joanna Russ' The Female Man (1970), Octavia Butler's Kindred (1979), and Margaret Atwood's Handmaid's Tale (1985).